Please note that application of Supplier Relief under these arrangements ceased on 31 October 2020.

 What is the NI Executive doing to help?

-The Executive has agreed to implement measures to ensure that Departments pay their suppliers as quickly as possible to maintain cash flow and protect jobs.
+The Executive agreed to implement measures to ensure that Departments pay their suppliers as quickly as possible to maintain cash flow and protect jobs.
 Departments will also take action to continue to pay suppliers at risk due to Covid-19 on a continuity and retention basis so they are able to resume normal service delivery and fulfil their contractual obligations when the outbreak is over.

 Suppliers to Government can request relief using various options such as interim payments, advance payments for goods or services, changes to delivery and payment dates and bringing forward orders and payments.